How to Come Up With Lots of Great Ideas for Your Writing [With Examples]

 This is as simple as it gets, but also very effective.

 When you’ve got a few minutes to spare, grab your notebook and start writing down ideas for a particular project.
-I often do this for guest posts, jotting down ideas for blogs like Problogger and Daily Blog Tips – and while I don’t use all the ideas, I always have a few good ones.
+I often do this for guest posts, jotting down ideas for the Aliventures blog or for my guest blogging – and while I don’t use all the ideas, I always have a few good ones.

 This technique is really effective if you aim for quantity and speed, rather than quality.
 You want to start tapping into your subconscious mind – rather than letting yourself self-censor your ideas.